 A solar charger enables you to harness the power of the sun to charge devices.
-However charging a laptop with a solar panel isn’t as straight forward as many hope it will be.
+However, charging a laptop with a solar panel isn’t as straightforward as many hope it will be.
 Many are left disappointed when they hook up their solar chargers to their laptops in the hope of charging their devices and it doesn’t charge.
 This is not to say you can’t charge a laptop with a solar panel.
-Yes you can!
+Yes, you can!

 You can use a solar panel to directly charge a laptop with a solar panel rated at 60 to 100 watts and the voltage must be 18v or above.
 A laptop requires a voltage of around 16 -18.5v to charge.
 This will be indicated on the adapter.
 If the voltage doesn’t match then it is sure not to charge.
 A 60-100watt panel can be sufficient to give you 5 amps on a sunny day.

-The reason it doesn’t work for most solar panels is because most solar panels are rated at 12V and maybe reach a high voltage of 14v.
+The reason it doesn’t work for most solar panels is that most solar panels are rated at 12V and maybe reach a high voltage of 14v.
 The amps from these panels may also be insignificant and not charge the solar panel at all.

 When picking a solar panel be aware of these things:

 A higher voltage rating than the laptop’s adapter rating will damage your device.
-A lower voltage may not damage the your device but it will not charge properly.
+A lower voltage may not damage your device but it will not charge properly.

 A higher current than your device rating may not damage your device and you shouldn’t see any issues with this as long as you match the voltage.
 The thing is just don’t go overboard and you won’t see any performance issues.